 If you want, you could even turn this day trip from Kuala Lumpur into an overnight getaway.
 Spend a night at the Berjaya resort in Colmar Tropicale and extend your sojourn with the mountains!

 How to reach: Unfortunately, there are no public buses that ply directly to Bukit Tinggi, but there is a shuttle bus that runs from Berjaya Times Square shopping mall in Kuala Lumpur to Colmar Tropicale every day at 10 am, 1 pm and 5 pm.
 The other option is, of course, to hire a cab from the city for the day.
+To cut down on those hassles, you could also consider booking a complete organized tour to Bukit Tinggi.

 This is appearing last on this list, but is probably one of the most popular one day trip in Malaysia from Kuala Lumpur!
 Whether you’re looking for a quick day trip from KL or a more extended weekend getaway, Malacca will appeal to all kinds of travellers.